What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.

 It’s an interesting story and the black cat souvenirs found all over Riga make a fun gift or keepsake from a visit to Riga.

-Finally, we continued on to our last stop of the day, Riga’s huge Central Market, “Centraltirgus.”
+Finally, we continue on to our last stop of the day, Riga’s huge Central Market, “Centraltirgus.”
 Built in the 1920’s, the market’s massive hangers were once used for military airships.

 Today, they are home to one of the largest markets in Eastern Europe.